telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadstreamprocessing.md

 ---
-title: Custom cell formatting of the exported file with RadSpreadStreamProcessing
+title: Custom Cell Formatting of the Exported File with RadSpreadStreamProcessing
 description: How to format the cells of the exported file with RadSpreadStreamProcessing?
 type: how-to
 page_title: Custom cell formatting of exported Excel files with RadSpreadStreamProcessing